-Current research themes include Multiband & Wideband Antennas for Portable Communications, Base-Stations Antennas, Hyperthermia Antennas and Antennas for Sensor Networks.
+Current research themes include Multiband & Wideband Antennas for Terminal Devices and Body Area Networks, Circularly-polarised Antennas, Antennas for RFID & Sensor Networks.
 Equipped with a comprehensive range of analysis methods, manufacturing equipment and a measurement laboratory, the team can rapidly expedite ideas to qualified prototypes.

 Our multi-national, multi-institutional group of researchers is directed by Prof Max Ammann in the School of Electrical & Electronic Engineering and comprises personnel from MSc studentships to post-doctoral levels, in Dublin Institute of Technology and the University of Dublin, Trinity College.
 For further details, please contact us.

 The Target Selection Team at Global Medical Discovery identified the publication: RF breast cancer detection employing a non-characterized vivaldi antenna and a MUSIC-inspired algorithm as a Key Scientific Article contributing to excellence in biomedical research.
 The paper is now featured in Global Medical Discovery.

 Members of the Antenna and High Frequency Research Centre met with An Taoiseach Enda Kenny at Decawave’s launch of their Scensor Chip on the 7th November.
 The miniature integrated circuit exploits ultra wideband pulses to track assets with an accuracy of up to 7 cm.
 To help get their product to market, the AHFR team developed an antenna solution from the PhD research undertaken by Dr Matthias John and Dr Antoine Dumoulin.